EU-India trade pact to ensure Assam tea reaches European countries with zero tariff: Amit Shah

 ''The chief minister has amended the law to ensure that the tea garden workers get ownership rights of land," he said.

-Shah accused the Congress of giving a toolkit to defame Assam and its tea.
+Shah accused the Congress of giving a toolkit to defame Assam and its tea, without elaborating.

 Tea garden workers constitute a sizeable electorate in the upper Assam assembly constituencies, which was earlier considered a Congress stronghold, but they have slowly shifted their allegiance to the BJP since 2014.
-PTI DG DG BDC
+PTI DG BDC DG NN